-Black Jack is one of my favourite dahlias.
+Dahlia Black Jack is one of my favourite dahlias.
 It’s one of the darkest varieties available, with velvety, deep red blooms.
 It’s doing extremely well this year.
 The plants are tall and bushy and even though Black Jack doesn’t produce masses of flowers (bigger flowers often means fewer flowers), I have had plenty blooms from it.
 The flowers are blackish-red and velvety on tall, strong stems that make it an excellent cut flower.

 In the vase are two heads of hydrangea Limelight, a very strong hydrangea that fades to pink.
 I added dahlias Preference, Platinum Blonde and Cafe au Lait.
 Along with the flowers, I reused the Eupatorium rugosum Chocolate and added some grasses.

 Bonus 1. and 2.

 If you still haven’t had enough of my arrangements, you might also like these older posts.

 Dahlia arrangement featuring Café au Lait is a simple dahlia arrangement featuring the most popular dahlia of the moment, Café au Lait.
 With step-by-step instructions!